bluepeter/alphagroove/README.md

   timeframe: '1min'
   direction: 'long'
   patterns:
-    entry: 'quick-rise' # Default entry pattern to use
+    entry: 'quickRise' # Default entry pattern to use
     exit: 'fixed-time' # Default exit pattern to use
   charts:
     generate: false # Set to true to automatically generate charts for each entry